5 recommended OTC drugs

 Are they contagious?

-No — simple aphthae are not.
+No — simple canker sores are not.
 Unlike oral herpes (easily confused) which is contagious.

 Frequent canker sores — what investigations?

-Complete blood count, ferritin, B12, folate, anti-transglutaminase (celiac), glucose.
-At high frequency or with systemic symptoms — specialist consultation.
+Complete blood count, ferritin, B12, folate, anti-transglutaminase (celiac disease), blood glucose.
+With high frequency or systemic symptoms — specialist consultation.

 See also